 - Possible monthly mobility grants:

-Internships in the UK can be supported with the ERASMUS grant at least until the end of the current ERASMUS programme generation (including summer semester 2021).
+Internships in the UK can be supported with the ERASMUS grant until May 2023, provided that there are still enough Erasmus funds.

-The grant will be transfered in two rates: 75 % before at at the beginning of the mobility and 25% after the mobility, when all ERASMUS documents will have been handed in.
+The grant will be transfered in two rates: 75 % at the beginning of the mobility and 25% after the mobility, when all ERASMUS documents will have been handed in.

 Calculation example: A mobility of 100 days equates to a full mobility of 3 grant-months and 10 days (3x monthly rate + monthly rate/30 days x 10 days)